These Hands Made This: Learning The Value of 'Handcrafted' in Tuscany

 From utilitarian wood bowls, platters, and cutting boards, to a fancy olive wood vessel, his creations are crafted straight from the heart.

 So how do we find the artisans who spend their life mastering their craft?
 The vintners, butchers, woodworkers, growers, and craftsmen.
 Whether they're producing food and wine, or the clothes and other items we wear and use everyday, their hands alone control the process.
 Since their focus is on their craft, they generally can't afford to advertise loud enough for us to hear.
 Sometimes it's best to rely on the experts to help you, people who live where the producers live, and know the work they're doing.
-People like Arianna and Alessio who live in Chianti and devote themselves to finding authentic producers.
+People like Arianna and Alessio who live in Chianti and devote themselves to finding authentic producers and artisans - slow travel experiences that are authentically Tuscan.
 As the owners of Km Zero Tours, they find the very best Italy has to offer visitors who seek a deeper, more enriching travel experience.

 It can be tough to tell what's truly crafted by hand these days, let alone where exactly it's crafted - and how do you really know what you're getting?
 Our recent time in Italy spent with our new friends played a big part in helping me understand how my choices can be a small but effective cog in the system that ultimately helps local producers become the new norm and not the exception.
 It goes much deeper than pretense or exclusivity.
 Buying local, handcrafted food and other items not only means supporting the expert producers and their resources, but sustaining ourselves in the process.